 - Refresh your creatives often.
 Twitter is what’s happening, so staying up to date with new, relevant content increases your chances of successful serve.
 If your campaign isn’t serving as many impressions as you’d like, try swapping out your Tweets for fresh ones.

 - Be transparent and clear.
 Being clear about you’re offering, what your product is, and what users can gain by engaging with your ad increases likelihood of user engagement.

 - Include rich, engaging media.
 Try using engaging images and videos for more compelling content.

 - Ask a question.
 Twitter is a great place for starting conversations.
 Asking your followers a question in your Tweet will help them feel part of a conversation and can compel them to engage with your ad.

 - Play to your objective.
-Twitter has a variety of specialized Ads Cards, that can and should be used within the relevant campaign objective.
-For example, app cards for app installs campaigns, and website cards for website clicks campaigns.
+Twitter has a variety of Standard and Branded ad features, that can and should be used within the relevant campaign objective.
+Learn more here.

 Learn more about setting up your content strategy here.